 - don’t use NoFollow tags.
 For those who haven’t heard about Nofollow tags, they are inserted into website code to stop the search engine spiders following the links.
 If the spiders can’t follow the links in your press release, you get no benefit from having it on the PR website

 Below I have listed the free sites that we have looked at.
 Many of these free sites also offer paid plans with extra features.
-I have then listed the handful of pay sites which I think are worth paying for.
+I have then listed the handful of sites that I think are worth paying for.

-The free press release sites below are listed in order of pagerank.
+The free sites below for publishing press releases are listed in the order of page rank.
 Most of them have a free basic service and a paid upgrade.
-We have found that a high pagerank PR site doesn’t necessarily result in more traffic, but the higher the pagerank the more valuable the inbound links.
+We have found that a high page rank PR site doesn’t necessarily result in more traffic, but the higher the page rank the more valuable the inbound links.

 The paid press release sites below are in our preferred order.
 You should look at all of them to see which one best meets your needs.